We believe people of all abilities deserve to experience the freedom of downhill snow sports.

 The Ski Bike is essentially a modified bicycle frame with handlebars and a long seat attached to skis.
 A ski bike is a great way to fill the gap between stand-up and sit-down skiing.
 Ski bikes can be ridden independently or tethered if needed.
 Ski bikes require a certain amount of balance and leg/arm coordination to maneuver safely in a mountain environment.
 This includes but is not limited to people with balance, muscular or strength problems, multiple sclerosis, amputees, cognitive impairments or temporary disabilities (knee injuries or hip replacements).

 Adaptive Snowboarding refers to a modified version of the sport, with changes in equipment, that enable persons with physical disabilities to participate.
 Lessons may utilize traditional snowboards or modified snowboards and participants can be tethered.
 Balance outriggers may also be utilized to assist the participant with maintaining an upright position and balance.
 Adaptive snowboarding can be utilized by people with visual, auditory and cognitive disabilities, as well as those with some muscle weaknesses or impaired function in their extremities.

 Equipment used with various methods of downhill snow sports

 Outriggers are metal forearm crutches with ski tips on the ends, some having adjustable brakes to aid with balance if necessary.

 At times for safety reasons and to assist during the lesson with turns and speed control an instructor may wear a tether that attaches to the skier or the equipment.

 We are here to answer any questions you, your family, or friends might have about participating in adaptive sports.
-We have compiled a list of frequently asked questions, but please feel free to contact firstname.lastname@example.org if you have more questions about our programs.
+We have compiled a list of frequently asked questions, but please feel free to email firstname.lastname@example.org or call 810-522-8904 if you have more questions about our programs.

 How Can You Help Support?